purplebugs/elastic-data-tool/README.md

 Steps

 1. Edit the JSON filename to read from in [index.js](./index.js) and save the file
-2. Run `node main`
+2. Run `node index`
 3. Look for the generated file in the directory
-4. Use the contents of this file to import into Elasticsearch - currently it the POST body of an API _bulk query to copy into Kibana DevTools
+4. Use the contents of this file to import into Elasticsearch - currently it the POST body of an API \_bulk query to copy into Kibana DevTools

+## Use the JSON -> Latitude, Longitude enhancer app

+1. Run `node node geo-decode` - currently hardcoded to output geo coordinates for a hardcoded address string - this will be improved to use data from the JSON file

 ## License 📝